Cosmological parameters derived from the final (PR4) Planck data release: Extensions

 We sample the phenomenological extension \Alens\ in order to check the consistency of the \planck PR4 data set with the smoothing of the power spectra by weak gravitational lensing as predicted by the \lcdm model.
 A mild preference for $\Alens>1$ was seen in the \planck PR1 data \citep{planck2013-p11} and since the analysis of \planck PR2 data \citep{planck2014-a13,planck2014-a15}, \hillipop has provided a significantly lower \Alens\ value than the public \planck likelihood \plik, but still slightly higher than unity.
 The tension was at the 2.2$\,\sigma$ level for PR3~\citep{couchot_alens:2017}.

 With \planck PR4, we find results even more compatible with unity compared to previous releases.
-Using \hillipop $TTTEEE$, we now obtain
+Indeed for TTTEEE, we now obtain

 which is compatible with the \lcdm expectation (at the $0.7\,\sigma$ level).
-As shown in Table~\ref{tab:PR4_alens}, while the results for $EE$ and $TE$ are compatible with unity, the $A_\mathrm{L}$ value for $TT$ is still high by 0.8$\,\sigma$.
-Figure~\ref{fig:hlp_alens} shows posterior distributions of \Alens\ for each of the mode-spectra and for the $TTTEEE$ combination using \planck PR4.
+As shown in Table~\ref{tab:PR4_alens}, while the results for EE and TE are compatible with unity, the $A_\mathrm{L}$ value for TT is still high by 0.8$\,\sigma$.
+Figure~\ref{fig:hlp_alens} shows posterior distributions of \Alens\ for each of the mode-spectra and for the TTTEEE combination using \planck PR4.

 In \citet{rosenberg:2022}, the \camspec likelihood associated with \lowl\ likelihoods from \planck 2018 also showed a decrease in the $\Alens$ parameter in \planck PR4 data compared to PR3 data, reducing the difference from unity from 2.4$\,\sigma$ to 1.7$\,\sigma$.
 When \lollipop is adopted as the \lowl\ polarized likelihood, instead of the \lowl\ likelihoods from \planck 2018, the constraint on \Alens\ from \camspec changed from $\Alens = 1.095 \pm 0.056$ to $\Alens = 1.075 \pm 0.058$, still a 1.3$\,\sigma$ difference from unity.
 We compare the posteriors for \plik (PR3), \camspec (PR4), and \hillipop (PR4) in Fig.~\ref{fig:PR4_alens}.